russellvaughan/CV/README.md

 #### Managment Experience

+I always look for better and more efficient ways of approaching work.
+One of the things I loved about managing a team was that it gave me a platform to share some of those processes and instill them throughout the team.
+Management has also given me more exposure to the higher level workingss of a business.
 I have had the responsbility for weekly, monthly and yearly forecasting to senior management teams.
 I've also been a part of annual volume/share deal negoations and have been responsible for their managment and implemetation.
-Further to this, I have also been responsbile for my teams annual performance reviews.
-I have always been lucky throughout my career to have mentors and people who have helped me grow and develop.
-When I moved into management I felt the responsiblity to pass that on to my team.
-One of my favourite aspects of management was being able to help people on my team to learn and progress.
-I think a big part of that was through setting expectations, honest feedback and listening to their ambitions and goals.
+I really love seeing other people succeed and having the responsibilityfor my teams annual performance reviews allowed me to contribute to their success as well.

-- By setting up best practice systems and process I was able to increase revenue visability for forecasting significantly each month.
+- By setting up best practice systems and process I was able to increase revenue visability for forecasting by nearly 100% each month.
-- The team as a whole performed exceptionally well with collective revenue finishing up 11% YOY.
+- By promoting a mentaility of proactivity and hard work, the team as a whole performed exceptionally well in 2015 with collective        revenue finishing up 11% YOY.
-- I was extremely proud to have three of my direct reports promoted while working for me.
+- Through setting expectations, honest feedback and listening to their ambitions and goals, I was extremely proud to have three of my      team members promoted while working for me.

 ## Education